Frequently Asked Questions About Durham

 It is located in Morrisville right off of I-40, midway between Downtown Durham and downtown Raleigh.
 Durham lodging properties are two miles from the airport.
 RDU is co-owned by the cities of Durham and Raleigh and Durham and Wake Counties.
 It is operated by an airport authority of representatives appointed by each municipality.

-Durham is increasingly recognized for its abundance of nationally-acclaimed chefs.
+Durham is increasingly recognized for its abundance of nationally acclaimed chefs.
 There are dozens of restaurants that have earned national or regional acclaim.
 Many specialize in the adaptation and evolution of regional neo-American (Southern) cooking, but Asian, African, European, and Central and South American styles are represented as well.
+In recent years, Durham has welcomed Ethiopian and Zimbabwean restaurants as well.

 Durham is also home to several restaurants well-known for North Carolina barbecue.
 In Durham, you can get both the Eastern North Carolina style (with chopped pork and a clear sauce of vinegar, pepper and salt) and the Western North Carolina style (with chopped or sliced pork with a red sauce that includes ketchup and sugar, along with the other ingredients).
 Find out more in the restaurants section.